maxtez-raspbaker/tezos-rpi3/Home.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Tezos + RPI3 is possible, it is real and it is simple!

 We have started gathering all the info about our experience on running a node on RPI3 that were scattered since December 2017.
-Check them !
+Check them below!

 * [Old notes to setup a linux(Fedora) machine and compile Tezos for the alphanet network](https://github.com/demodun/tezos-RPI3/wiki/%5Ba%5D-Old-notes-to-setup-a-linux(Fedora)-machine-and-compile-Tezos-for-the-alphanet-network)
-* [Download an image file, II)write it on a SD card and III)run a Tezos node on the alphanet](https://github.com/demodun/tezos-RPI3/wiki/%5Bb-1%5D-I)Download-an-image-file,-II)write-it-on-a-SD-card-and-III)run-a-Tezos-node-on-the-alphanet)
+* [Download an image file, write it on a SD card and run a Tezos node on the alphanet](https://github.com/demodun/tezos-RPI3/wiki/%5Bb-1%5D-I)Download-an-image-file,-II)write-it-on-a-SD-card-and-III)run-a-Tezos-node-on-the-alphanet)
 * [Super easy transition to the zeronet network](https://github.com/demodun/tezos-RPI3/wiki/%5Bb-2%5D-Super-easy-transition-to-the-zeronet-network)
 * [Some unpolished instructions on compiling Tezos for the zeronet](https://github.com/demodun/tezos-RPI3/wiki/%5Bc%5D-Some-unpolished-instructions-on-compiling-Tezos-for-the-zeronet)
 * [Open discussion about RAM usage](https://github.com/demodun/tezos-RPI3/wiki/%5Bd%5D-Open-discussion-about-RAM-usage)